Marcos8060/Portfolio-Website/Readme.md

 # Portfolio Website
-This is a webiste designed and developed under the requirement of Moringa School in fulfillment of one's obligation to complete week two of Moringa School coding bootcamp.
-Instructions are adhered to by ensuring that only HTML and CSS are used throughout the project.
+This is a portfolio webiste designed and developed under the requirement of Moringa School in fulfillment of one's obligation to complete week one Moringa Prep.
+It showcases my skills, achievements, education background and my hobbies.

 ## Live link to this project's GitHub Pages.
 GitHub Pages is designed to host your personal, organization, or project pages from a GitHub repository.